Ydennekrf/Juicy-Port/README.md

   This project is licensed under the [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](#license) .

   ## Description:
   This project is a personal portfolio using React.js.
 It will be a living app that will be regularily updated based on what projects are most recent.
+This portfolio uses tsparticles.js for animations.

   ## Table of contents